 - a.
-The grouping of male calves from an early age is recommended to prevent breeding males from fighting later, since it is more frequent among buffaloes than bovines. - b.
-In loose housing, polled and horned buffaloes must not be grouped together, except when a social group exists. - c.
+In loose housing, polled and horned buffaloes must not be grouped together, except when a social group exists. - b.
 Precautions must be taken to prevent aggressive interactions and injuries if mixing buffaloes that are extremely territorial.
 A first contact should take place in a neutral environment for animals to smell each other and start a new social structure within the new herd.